winningproduct/learn-portal/content/2-focus/08-feasibility-study.md

 ### Financial Feasibility

 Create a budget for the next X years of operation.
 Start with expected income and the investments available.
-List your engineering and operational costs to derive an income statement and a cashflow analysis.
+List your engineering and operational costs to derive an income statement and a cash flow analysis.
 Calculate if the project can give the expected RoI.
 Clearly outline the critical success factors such as sales targets, etc.

 ### Operational Feasibility

-Some business models may require substantial operation on the ground, for example to onboard users, manage delivery, etc. You should validate the availability of knowledge, competency and resources to carryout the required ground operations.
+Some business models may require a substantial operation on the ground, such as onboard users, managing delivery, etc. You should validate the availability of knowledge, competency and resources to carry out the required ground operations.

 ### Market Feasibility